Mohegan-Pequot language: Morphology

+Nouns

 Nouns in Mohegan have two forms: animate and inanimate.
 They are further distinguished by number.
 Animate nouns include people, animals, heavenly bodies (sun, moon, stars, but not clouds), and spirits.
 There are other items that fall into the category of animate such as certain cultural items and plants, but it is not known why these items are considered animate.
 It is something that is simply learned and memorized.
 One way to help identify if a noun is animate or inanimate is to look at its plural form.
 Plural animate nouns typically end in -k while plural inanimate nouns end in -sh.

 Animate nouns have four forms: singular, plural, obviative and locative.
 The obviate form is used when there are two or more animate third person nouns in a sentence to mark the noun which is less salient (less relevant to the discourse).
 The unmarked noun is called the proximate, which is more salient/relevant to the discourse.
 The obviative is also used to mark a third-person possessed noun, with the possessor considered as the proximate, even if the possessed noun is more salient than its possessor.
 The locative is used to show where something is spatially.
 There is no obviative form for inanimate nouns, and neither the obviative nor the locative have plural forms (plurality is known through context).